Master of Health Administration

 - 2.50 or higher (on a 4.0 scale) undergraduate grade point average

-Previous academic achievements, Entrance test score, letters of recommendation, and work experience are all important factors.
-For example, a record of appropriate employment at increasing levels of responsibility or of significant contributions to the community might be considered.
+Previous academic achievements, entrance test score, letters of recommendation, and work experience are all important factors.
+For example, a record of appropriate employment at increasing levels of responsibility and supervision or significant involvement in community organizations might be considered.

 Waiver of Courses